asmeurer/brown-water-python/docs/tokens.md

 ### `ENDMARKER`

 This is always the last token emitted by `tokenize()`, unless it raises an exception.
-The `string` and `line` are always `''`.
+The `string` and `line` attributes are always `''`.
 For most applications it is not necessary to explicitly worry about `ENDMARKER` because `tokenize()` stops iteration after the last token is yielded.

 ```py
 >>> print_tokens('x + 1')